 Community, fellowship, and mutual support are a big part of how we live out the faith formed in worship and learning.
 Our middle and high school youth group meets on Sundays after church.
 Meditation, yoga, book clubs, Single Women In Ministry, and recovery groups all meet throughout the week.

 We support each other and members of the wider community in times of difficulty with trained, accountable Stephen Ministers.

 Anyone seeking baptism for themselves or a child, wishing to have confirmation or first communion instruction after middle school, interested in joining the church or just wanting to learn more about Christianity is welcome to participate in our semi-annual Christian Basics small groups.
 These six-week groups meet on Wednesdays and Sundays in Fall and during Lent for learning, conversation, and prayer in a casual, friendly setting.
 Childcare is always provided.
 For more information or to sign up for the next group, click here.

 At Messiah we are always striving to serve people in their needs and advocate for justice for all.
 We host homeless men every Saturday night from October through April through PADS (Providing Advocacy, Dignity, and Shelter) of Lake County.
 Anyone can sign up to help out for one of Messiah's own shifts.

 Throughout the year we work with local churches, the Wauconda-Island Lake Food Pantry, community non-profits, Lutheran Social Services of Illinois, ELCA World Hunger, and other groups to meet critical needs for foster children, people with disabilities, children of incarcerated parents, and other people whose needs are often overlooked.

 Messiah's Youth Group travels somewhere, near or far, each summer to work with and learn from another community.
-In 2017 we participated in our first-ever adult mission trip, with another planned for 2018.
+In 2017 we participated in our first-ever adult mission trip, and more are planned for the future.

 Hang tight while we prepare your form...